 Description: Beneath a floral heart, oriental woods whisper their dark sensuality.
 The warm depth of cedar and cypriol essences is set ablaze by the smoky accents of the agarwood accord.

 You’ve managed to identify the kind of scent that suits you but did you know that there’s five different types of fragrances to consider?
 Admittedly, not all fragrances are available in all of these types but it’s worth thinking about when buying online and comparing price and value.

 Eau Fraiche is the most diluted version of a fragrance.
-Something to spritz on for wuick refresh.
+Something to spritz on for quick refresh.
 This fragrance type only usually contains around 1-3% perfume oil and alcohol and water, so it will last about an hour per spritz.
-Not neccesarily ideal if you want a fragrance that will stay put all day.
+Not necessarily ideal if you want a Men’s Signature Scent that will stay put all day.

 Cologne (Eau de Cologne)

 Cologne contains a little more perfume oil than Eau Fraiche, usually 2-4% which means that although it will last a little longer than Eau Fraiche, it will probably disappear two hours after application.
-Eau de Cologne’s are a good alterantive for young men, who want to keep their fragrances a little lighter.
+Eau de Cologne’s are a good alternative for young Men’s Signature Scent – who want to keep it a little lighter.

 Toilette (Eau de Toilette)

 Eau de Toilette’s are one of the more popular fragrance styles.
 These typically have a light oil concentrate around 5-15% of pure perfume diluted by alcohol.
 This fragrance type will last around 3-5 hours before you’ll need a top-up, so it’s a good value option for day-time.